OWASP/www-chapter-rochester/index.md

 ## Welcome
 Welcome to the Rochester, NY Chapter.

-If you are interested in presenting, sponsoring, or hosting a meeting, please reach out to the chapter leaders.
+If you are interested in presenting, sponsoring, or hosting a meeting, please reach out to the chapter leaders.<br>

 ## Upcoming Meetings
 {% include chapter_events.html group=page.meetup-group %}

-(Coming soon)
+(Coming soon)<br>

 ## Past Meetings
 {% for meeting in site.data.meetings %}